 \section{Regression formulae for the scaling law coefficients}

-The values of the fitted model coefficients in Eq.~\eqref{eq:red_models_final} suggest nonlinear trends for $c_0$ and $p_1$ and linear trends for $p_2$ and $p_3$ with respect to the radial location, $\hat{\rho}$.
-To create robust coefficient regression models and to decrease the chance of overfitting, we selected the following functional forms: quadratic polynomials for $c_0$ and $p_1$ and linear functions for $p_2$ and $p_3$.
-These choices are purely for mathematical convenience and are not intended to imply any physical meaning.
-To further increase the robustness of our estimates, we eliminate outliers from the curve-fitting procedure.
-We obtain the following expression for the four model coefficients:
+The fitted model coefficients in Eq.~\eqref{eq:red_models_final} indicate nonlinear trends for $c_0$ and $p_1$, and approximately linear trends for $p_2$ and $p_3$ with respect to the radial location, $\hat{\rho}$.
+To construct robust coefficient regression models, reduce the risk of overfitting, and account for the nonmonotonic trends in the fitted coefficients, we select quadratic polynomials for $c_0$ and $p_1$, and linear functions for $p_2$ and $p_3$.
+These choices are made purely for mathematical convenience and are not intended to imply any physical interpretation.
+To further enhance the robustness of the fits, outliers were removed from the curve-fitting procedure.
+The resulting expressions for the model coefficients are: